SANJAI-s0/Local_Web_Navigator_Agent-Bytexl/README.md

 ## Project Overview

-This agent allows users to input commands like "search for laptops under 50k and list top 5," and it handles navigation, data extraction, and output generation without requiring internet connectivity beyond the initial setup and web tasks.
+This agent allows users to input commands like "search for laptops under 50k and list top 5," and it handles navigation, data extraction, and output generation.
+The interface is now a web-based application using Flask, accessible via a browser, replacing the previous Tkinter GUI.
 Task history is stored in `memory.json` for task chaining, replacing the earlier SQLite database approach.

 ### Core Features

 - **Instruction Parsing**: Uses Ollama (local LLM) to break down commands into actionable steps.
 - **Browser Control**: Automates headless Chrome via Playwright for navigation, typing, form submission, and data extraction.
 - **Task Execution**: Supports multi-step tasks like searching, extracting results, and exporting data.
-- **Output**: Displays results in a GUI and exports to `results.json` and `results.csv`.
+- **Output**: Displays results in a web interface and exports to `results.json` and `results.csv`.
-- **Local Setup**: Runs offline after setup (internet needed for web tasks and initial model download).
+- **Local Setup**: Runs offline after setup (internet needed for web tasks and initial model download); the Flask app runs locally on port 5000.

 ### Additional Features

 - Multi-step reasoning and task chaining using `memory.json`
 - Error handling with retry logic
-- Simple GUI (Tkinter) for user interaction
+- Web-based UI (Flask) for user interaction, accessible at `http://localhost:5000`
 - Voice input support (requires microphone and internet for speech recognition)
-- Compatible with Python 3.10+ (tested on 3.12.8)
+- Compatible with Python 3.10+ (tested on 3.12.8 with Flask 3.0.3)

 ---